Mestima/wanda/README.md

 # An advanced bundle of Wanda's stuff!

 ### New features
-- Ageless Watch can now restore food and items freshness (can be disabled)
+- Ageless Watch can now restore food and items freshness (might be configured to spoil food and items instead, also you can disable it at all)
-- now you can put Clockmaker's Tools into watch bag (can be disabled)
+- now you can put Clockmaker's Tools into watch bag (might be disabled)
-- now you can put Time Pieces into watch bag (can be disabled)
+- now you can put Time Pieces into watch bag (might be disabled)
-- now you can put Nightmare Fuel into watch bag (can be disabled)
+- now you can put Nightmare Fuel into watch bag (might be disabled)
 - now you can configurate mod language at the mod settings
 - now you can use "Wanda's bag" as a server mods filter
 - now backpack interface will be opened automatically when the watch bag are closed or dropped